BC Elite Hockey League

-The BC Elite Hockey League - U18 AAA (formerly the BC Hockey Major Midget League), or BCEHL, is the highest level of provincial U18 ice hockey league in British Columbia, Canada.
-Governed by BC Hockey and inaugurated in 2004, the league consists of 10 teams.
-Players range from 15 to 17 years old.
-BCEHL is part of BC Hockeys' "High Proformance" program to develop the best midget-aged players around the province.
-The league champion goes on to compete with the top Alberta Elite Hockey League (AEHL) team to represent the Pacific region at the annual Telus Cup, Canada's national midget championship.
-The Vancouver North East Chiefs are the current 2022 champions, and were the last team to represent the BCEHL at the Telus Cup.
+The British Columbia Elite Hockey League (BCEHL) is the highest level of provincial youth ice hockey league in British Columbia, Canada.
+The league is governed by BC Hockey and was inaugurated in 2004 as the British Columbia Hockey Major Midget League (BCMML).

+The league currently consists of 9 integrated teams (U15, U17, U18) and 5 U18 women's teams.
+Players range from 14 to 17 years old.
+BCEHL is part of BC Hockeys' "High Performance" program to develop the best U18 players around the province.
+The U18 league champion goes on to compete with the top Alberta Elite Hockey League (AEHL) U18 team to represent the Pacific region at the annual Telus Cup, Canada's national U18 championship.
+The Okanagan Rockets are the current 2023 champions, and the 2022 Vancouver North East Chiefs were the last team to represent the BCEHL at the Telus Cup.

+History

+Originally established in 2004–05 as the British Columbia Major Midget League for players under 18 years of age, a female division was initialized in 2007–08 and played under the umbrella of the Female Midget AAA League.
+In 2018, a U16 AAA league was created (now the U17 AAA league), followed by a U15 AAA league in 2019.
+These four divisions (Female U18 AAA, U18 AAA, U17 AAA and U15 AAA) now comprise the BCEHL.

+On September 16, 2021, the league was announced as being renamed the British Columbia Elite Hockey League.